LuxuSam/PhysicalButton/extras/physicalbutton.md

     * You can choose between the standard actions of OctoPrint (cancel, connect, disconnect, home (x, y and z are homed), pause, resume and start).
   * GCODE:
     * You can input any GCODE.
+  * System:
+    * You can input any system command for your Octoprint host.
   * These activities will be executed in order of your list.
 You can also rearrange them by inserting them at your desired position.

 ----
 ### ⚠️ Use at your own risk ⚠️
-  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE commands that you send with the buttons to your printer, ...).
+  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE or system commands that you send with the buttons to your printer, ...).

 ----
 ### Get Help / Feature request